July 3 – July 14

 This trip is for the serious photography enthusiast.
 We will spend as much time as possible in the field photographing the varied scenery around Iceland.
 In field assistance and comments on your work will be the main feedback on your work from the tour leaders but when time and/or weather conditions allow we will hold review of the images you have photographed on the tour.

-The trip requires moderate physical fitness level of participants.
+The trip requires easy to moderate physical fitness level of participants.
 We will do shorter hikes sometimes over rough, rocky or moderately steep terrain.
 No longer hikes are required though.

-When in the highlands for 1-2 nights we will use comfortable mountain huts as accommodation.
-The facilities of those huts is more basic than in the guesthouses and hotels in the lowlands.
+When in the highlands for 2-3 nights we will use comfortable modern mountain huts as accommodation.
 By spending nights in the highlands we save valuable time on transportation to and from locations and this also enables us to stay much closer to interesting subjects to photograph, increasing out chances of getting good photographs.

-You can expect long days in the field and some of the best days of our previous trips have lasted 18-22 hours (with a good rest afterwards).
+You can expect long days in the field lasting upto 18-20 hours (with a good rest afterwards).
 This is what Iceland is about in midsummer when you have light 24 hours a day.

 (July 3rd): Arrive and be picked up at Keflavik Int’l Airport and brought to your included accommodation.
 The rest of the day/night is free.